dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/_index.md

 type: docs
 title: "Dapr actors .NET SDK"
 linkTitle: "Actors"
-weight: 40000
+weight: 30000
-description: Get up and running with the Dapr .NET SDK
+description: Get up and running with the Dapr actors .NET SDK
 ---

 With the Dapr actor package, you can interact with Dapr virtual actors from a .NET application.